Style, Scholarship, Success and Service

 Saying Yes to The Dress…

 I went to an amazing Gown store in Orlando by the name of Regalia and boy is it magnificent.
 The wonderful couple that own this store helped me find the gown of my dreams.
 Anyone who knows me, knows that pink is my favorite color.
-I always wanted to wear a gown in that color, but I was always afraid that I would look younger and more teenage / “I’m ready for my sweet sixteen” material.
+I always wanted to wear a gown in that color, but I was always afraid that I would look a little to ready for my sweet sixteen.
 BUT I WAS WRONG!
 I will literally wear this dress for the rest of my life and pageant career so don’t be surprised when you see it again!

 P.S.
 Thank you Ms. Cathy for altering my gown!
 When I first put the gown on it was way too long and I was tripping everywhere.
 For once, an article of clothing was TOO long for this giraffe girl.
 Can you believe it?!